Lexington Winter Invitational

 Vinay Kumar Paradigm

-I am a lay parent judge who has been judging for the last year at local tourneys.
-DO NOT SPREAD, I will deduct speaks if I can't understand you.
+I am a parent judge from Westborough, MA who has been judging for the last three years at local and natcir tournaments.

 Try to build a narrative throughout the round.

-Do not run K's as I do not understand them
+Please do not run theory or k's, I do not understand them.

 Qiang Lai Paradigm